 Within our Maldives liveaboard collection you will find a boat to suit all tastes and budgets.
 From a simple traditional dhoni design to a purpose-built full service luxury yacht.
 Maldives liveaboard itineraries are just as varied.
-Still the most popular is the 7 night Central Atolls itinerary followed by extended 10-14 night itineraries.
+The most popular is the 7 night Central Atolls itinerary followed by extended 10-14 night itineraries.
 We also offer 'fly dive' itineraries, getting you quickly into remote outer atolls, and two liveaboards permanently located outside Male, one in Meemu in the Southern Atolls, the other in Far North Haa Alifu.
 Our aim, as always, is to match the perfect boat and ideal itinerary with your diving requirements and holiday expectations.
 Take advantage of our extensive knowledge of the Maldives island Resorts to add a resort extension either before or after your liveaboard.

 WHY CHOOSE A MALDIVES LIVEABOARD

-A Maldives liveaboard allows you to cover a lot of sea miles and reach remote areas or dive the pick of the region's dive sites in some comfort.
+A Maldives liveaboard allows you to cover a lot of sea miles and reach remote areas or dive the pick of the region's dive sites in comfort.
 You can combine your Maldives liveaboard with a stay on a Maldives Island Resort.
 With so many options for indirect flights to the Maldives you can also combine your Maldives Liveaboard with a tour in Sri Lanka or a city stopover in the likes of Dubai.

 MALDIVES LIVEABOARD ITINERARIES

-Maldives Far North: an internal flight north from Male you reach Hanimaadhoo, the most northerly airport in the Maldives.
+An internal flight north from Male you reach Hanimaadhoo, the most northerly airport in the Maldives.
 From here liveaboards can dive Haa Alifu Atoll, Haa Dhaalu Atoll and Shaviyani Atoll as well as Maamakunudhoo Atoll.

-Maldives Central Atolls: an itinerary sailing the Maldives’ Central Atolls departs from Male and takes in some, but not all, of the following; North Male and South Male Atolls, Gaafaru Atoll, Felidhue Atoll (aka Vaavu Atoll), Rasdhoo and Ari Atolls.
+An itinerary sailing the Maldives’ Central Atolls departs from Male and takes in some, but not all, of the following; North Male and South Male Atolls, Gaafaru Atoll, Felidhue Atoll (aka Vaavu Atoll), Rasdhoo and Ari Atolls.

-Maldives Southern Atolls: south of the Maldives' Central Atolls the Maldives' South encompasses Meemu Atoll, North and South Nilandhe Atoll (aka Faafu Atoll and Dhaalu Atoll) and the more remote Thaa Atoll and Laamu Atoll.
+South of the Maldives' Central Atolls the Maldives' South encompasses Meemu Atoll, North and South Nilandhe Atoll (aka Faafu Atoll and Dhaalu Atoll) and the more remote Thaa Atoll and Laamu Atoll.
 These are occasionally included in a longer duration safari starting in the Maldives central atolls.
 They are more commonly dived from a liveaboard positioned in one of these Atolls with air access to and/or from your liveaboard from Male airport.

 Do keep in mind that even if a particular itinerary is confirmed, travel in the Maldives can involve some long sea passages crossing open channels.
-Attempting these will be at the discretion of the skipper who will take into account the safety of passengers, crew & vessel, as well as your diving enjoyment.
+Attempting these will be at the discretion of the skipper who will take into account the safety of passengers, crew and vessel, as well as your diving enjoyment.